mattermost/mattermost-developer-documentation/site/content/blog/2020-12-04-common-i18n-mistakes.md

 4. We lost the ability to wrap parts of the string in React elements which can have more functionality, such as encapsulating the additional parameters passed into `a` tag.
 5. Since it used HTML, `FormattedHTMLMessage` wasn't available in `react-native` for use in our mobile apps.

-But despite these issues, it helped point us in the right direction since it lead to a custom component that is much nicer to work with.
+But despite these issues, it helped point us in the right direction since it led to a custom component that's much nicer to work with.

 ### Solution 3: FormattedMarkdownMessage